kiarafbickers/getbitcoinclarity.com/markets_data/US10Y.md

 The function of Treasury bonds for the investor is to get a guaranteed rate of return, but the function of Treasury bonds for the government is to fund said government.

 In the U.S. the scheme works like this: The Treasury issues the government's debt, and Federal Reserve (Fed) buys the debt with the debt they've issued.
 For the Fed, that debt is the dollar.
-Yes you read that right, the dollar is literally debt.
+Yes, you read that right, the dollar is literally debt.

 This back and forth trading of debt allows both entities to create the purchasing power to finance themselves and expand.